remy/remysharp.com/public/blog/on-making-ffconf-a-safe-place.md

 If you attended ffconf 2015, and want to give us your experience, negative or positive, please email us directly on [events@leftlogic.com](mailto:events@leftlogic.com).

+<div class="update"><strong>Updated 2015-11-11:</strong> I've updated the "that's just men" section to try to remove any implied message, or opinions that some readers thought I was trying to put across.
+Hopefully this is clearer now.
+For this reason, some of the comment below may not make sense without the original context.</div>